 For a deeper dive here, read my article on creating a sustainable hiring plan.

 If any of you have worked for an Amazon company you might be tired of hearing this, so here is a rework: "What would it take to get us there?".

 This gives a rough idea of the scope of work.
-Then you can start applying it to your favourite project management tool—Kanban for overview or Gantt if you have a shorter-term hiring blitz, for example.
+Then you can start applying it to your favorite project management tool—Kanban for an overview or Gantt if you have a shorter-term hiring blitz, for example.

 The next step is super important—share the project map with the hiring manager and the hiring team!

 Make this a collaborative endeavor and invite them to participate.
 That way you can help them have more ownership.

 Everyone needs to know what's coming up in the calendar and, if scaling is what the business needs, then everyone needs to absolutely prioritize hiring and that means knowing how much time commitment they will need to give to the recruiting process.

 No matter how streamlined hiring is a time-intensive process, collaborative hiring will help share the load and improve the experience for everyone.